eu-digital-green-certificates/dgc-testdata/NO/README.md

 # Norway

-This directory contains test files produced by the The Norwegian Directorate for eHealth
+This directory contains test files produced by the Norwegian Health Network (NHN)

 ## Test files